daolicloud/daolinet-openstack/ovs/openvswitch-2.4.9/README.md

 DaoliNet network virtualization solution uses openvswitch (OVS).
 However, the current version of OVS does not support the ping feature in ICMP.
 Our extension work adds the ping feature to OVS.
 If you want us to add other OVS features, please contact us: daolinet@gmail.com, or daolinet@daolicloud.com

+All source code containing DaoliNet's work is commented with //add by daolicloud

 =================================

 How to compile and install